teracyhq/dev/docs/workflow.rst

     ::

         $ git fetch upstream
-        $ git checkout upstream/master -b improvements/<issue-key>-<concise-title>
+        $ git checkout upstream/develop -b improvements/<issue-key>-<concise-title>
         $ git push origin improvements/<issue-key>-<concise-title>

     **Working on tasks or sub-tasks**
     ::

         $ git fetch upstream
-        $ git checkout upstream/master -b tasks/<issue-key>-<concise-title>
+        $ git checkout upstream/develop -b tasks/<issue-key>-<concise-title>
         $ git push origin tasks/<issue-key>-<concise-title>

     **Working on bugs**
     ::

         $ git fetch upstream
-        $ git checkout upstream/master -b bugs/<issue-key>-<concise-title>
+        $ git checkout upstream/develop -b bugs/<issue-key>-<concise-title>
         $ git push origin bugs/<issue-key>-<concise-title>

-    Above are the templates `Branching off` based on an issue's types.
+    Above are the templates `Branching off` based on issues' types.

 **Step 2: Developing with Code/ Commit/ Push**

-    During your coding, you would make some commit and push, in that case you have to check TWO things:
+    During your coding, you would make some commits and push, in that case you have to check TWO things:

         - `Quality Checklist`_
         - `Git Commit Messages`_

-    If there are some changes from the remote branch (for example, *upstream/master*) that you need, you have to rebase your branch with these updates.
+    If there are some changes from the remote branch (for example, *upstream/develop*) that you need, you have to rebase your branch with these updates.
 It could be done by these commands:
     ::

         $ git fetch upstream
-        $ git rebase upstream/master
+        $ git rebase upstream/develop

     By doing this, your branch will be rebased with updates from others.
     If it has any conflicts, you have to resolve them by: